 Data analysis is an integral component of the water quality management process.
 For monitoring programs to be useful in guiding management decisions, generating good data is not enough.
 The data must be processed and presented in a manner that aids understanding of the spatial and temporal patterns in water quality.
 The data must be placed into a context that reveals the existing state of water quality conditions and any changes or trends occurring in those conditions.
 This should be a context that takes the natural processes and characteristics of the watershed into account, that allows the impact of human activities upon the watershed to be understood, and that enables the consequences of management action to be predicted.
-Establishing such a context requires that provides decision makers and managers with reasonably current information while recognizing the substantial effort that is required to analyze and interpret data from all the sites within the watershed.
+Establishing such a context requires that monitoring data be periodically analyzed, interpreted, and summarized.
+This should be done at a frequency that provides decision makers and managers with reasonably current information while recognizing the substantial effort that is required to analyze and interpret data from all the sites within the watershed.